 Following devastating floods in the area, the Hohokam abandon their villages and canals.
 Although the Hohokam can only be traced to the area until 1450, they are believed to be the ancestors of the Pima and Tohono O’odham tribes of Arizona.

-- 1888: United States Army Chaplain Winfield Scott moves to the area and purchases 640 acres of desert land at the whopping price of $3.50 per acre.
+United States Army Chaplain Winfield Scott moves to the area and purchases 640 acres of desert land for farming.
+He pays just $3.50 per acre for the land.

-- 1910: George Cavalliere builds his blacksmith shop on Second Street, on “the outskirts of town” but today located in the heart of downtown.
+George Cavalliere builds his blacksmith shop on Second Street, then considered “the outskirts of town” but today located in the heart of downtown.
 That same year, Scottsdale’s first luxury resort, the Ingleside Inn, opens and brings the first golf course to the area.

-- 1917: Cotton farming booms in Scottsdale during World War I. Mexican immigrant families are sponsored to help in the cotton fields and the Tomas Corral family is one of the first to arrive in Scottsdale.
+Cotton farming booms in Scottsdale during World War I. Mexican immigrant families are sponsored to help in the cotton fields, with the Tomas Corral family one of the first to arrive in Scottsdale.
 Today, the Corral family still owns downtown’s Los Olivos restaurant, a Scottsdale favorite for more than 60 years.

-- 1920: Built on the property of artist Jessie Benton Evans, the Jokake Inn served as a tearoom and guesthouse in the 1920s.
+Built on the property of artist Jessie Benton Evans, the Jokake Inn serves as a tearoom and guesthouse in the 1920s.
 It now stands on the property of The Phoenician resort.

-- 1940: Cosmetics mogul Elizabeth Arden opens Maine Chance Spa as a retreat for local society mavens, celebrities, and royalty from around the world.
+Cosmetics mogul Elizabeth Arden opens Maine Chance Spa as a retreat for local society mavens, celebrities, and royalty from around the world.
 Today, the spa is the site of The Canyon Suites at the Phoenician.

-- 1955: Scottsdale Stadium, now the Cactus League spring training home of the San Francisco Giants, is built on the corner of Civic Center Boulevard and Osborn Road.
-The Baltimore Orioles are the first Major League baseball team to play here.
+Scottsdale Stadium, now the Cactus League spring training home of the San Francisco Giants, is built on the corner of Civic Center Boulevard and Osborn Road.
+The Baltimore Orioles are the first Major League baseball team to play at the stadium.